 The landscape of Dumfries and Galloway is notable for its diversity, featuring an extensive and varied coastline and associated seascapes, small scale valleys and glens, broad dales, farmed lowlands with an intricate pattern of small, enclosed pastures, punctuated by outcrop coastal hills and fringed by rolling foothills.
 Extensive plateau moorlands occur to the west while the wild Galloway Hills and Southern Uplands backdrop the lowland landscapes to the north, extending into neighbouring authorities.
 The juxtaposition and contrast of character types produces rich, multi-layered landscapes and high quality scenery, recognised in the National Scenic Areas (NSAs) and Regional Scenic Areas (RSA) that cover substantial parts of the Region.

-3.7.2 Current trends and issues related to wind farm development in Dumfries and Galloway therefore incurring increased impact on surrounding settlement, roads and smaller scale landscapes than the much larger wind farms sited in more remote and extensive core upland areas.
+3.7.2 Current trends and issues related to wind farm development in Dumfries and Galloway

 The following trends and issues have been taken into account in considering an appropriate landscape strategy for Dumfries and Galloway: